oktagonia/oktagonia.github.io/docs/blog/pragsol/p.md

 His response is that he does indeed prefer GLGR to GR, and he does so because of his religious beliefs.
 That doesn't really help you, so you ask him about why he believes in his religion.
 If he doesn't execute you for blasphemy, then he'll sigh.
-You're the $n$th time traveller that's asked him this and he's tired of it.
+You're the $n$th time traveler that's asked him this and he's tired of it.
 His prepackaged response is that he has been in communication with God—being a prophet and all—and due to this he is absolutely convinced of all the doctrines of Judaism.
 He, however, cannot give you these pieces of empirical evidence because he